warrenshea/warrenshea.github.io/notes/book.the-power-of-habit.md

-# Warren Shea's Notes for The Power of Habit (Book)
+# Warren Shea's Notes for The Power of Habit by Charles Duhigg (Book)
 **Version**: 201611 | **Status**: Complete

 # The Power of Habit by Charles Duhigg